Introduction

 Differences Between Oil-Based and Latex Paints

-Oil-Based Paint: Renowned for its strength and longevity, oil-based paint is particularly suited for areas that experience heavy use.
-However, it has a longer drying time and emits a more potent odor.
+Oil-Based Paint: Known for its durability and long-lasting finish, oil-based paint is ideal for high-traffic areas.
+However, it has a longer drying time and stronger odor.

 Differences Between Oil-Based and Water-Based Paints

-Water-Based Paint: Like latex, water-based paint dries quickly and is user-friendly.
-Nevertheless, it may not offer the same level of durability as its oil-based counterpart.
+Water-Based Paint: Similar to latex, water-based paint dries fast and is user-friendly.
+However, it might not offer the same level of durability as oil-based paint.

 Preparation Steps for Painting Over Oil-Based Paint